lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 Starlight smiled, warming up: "Come.
 Let me show you something."

 They went on through the tall passages of the Castle of Friendship, devoid of most light except for the dim sunlight streaming from the elaborate crystal windows.
-Without Twilight or any ponies, or other creatures for that matter, the whole place gave an abandoned and alien impression.
-Sunset remembered how cozy it was before.
 All the purple and lavender colors around were dull now, suppressed to an almost indescernable gray.

 And that's why, when Starlight walked over to one of the doors, looking just like the rest, and opened it with a push of a hoof, Sunset couldn't contain her amazement.

 "Woah," she whispered, "Is this real?"

-The small room was filled with various artifacts, mostly unknown to Sunset but invoking images from ancient books and legends.
-A hidden treasure trove...
+The bright small room was filled with various artifacts, mostly unknown to Sunset but invoking images from ancient books and legends.

+A hidden treasure trove.

 "Since when Princess Twilight became a collector?"
-She asked in complete awe, walking around all the magical splendor, "Is that the Helm of Shadows?
+She asked in awe, wandering the magical splendor, "Is that the Helm of Shadows?
 The old Horn of the Everfree?
 Here's that alicorn amulet...
 Oh, the Talisman of Mirage?
 And there, are those all eight legendary artifacts of Mage Meadowbrook?"

 "All eight indeed," Starlight shrugged, as if it was nothing special.

-"How did all this stuff ended up in here?"
+"How did all this stuff end up in here?"

 "How?"
-Starlight replied in strange, strained voice.
+Starlight replied in a strange, strained voice.
 She hung head, furrowing brows, "That is a rather... odd question, don't you think?"

 "What do you mean?"
 Sunset flicked her ear, stepping in front of the postament in middle of the room—the centerpiece of the whole gallery.
 She traced her gaze upwards to [i]what[/i] was on display, and shook her head, not believing own eyes.
 "And what's [i]this[/i]?"

 "Ah."
 Starlight came to her side, eyeing the treasure, hovering in midair, "It is just the sword, made from shards of the Elements of Harmony.
-That's what I wanted to show to you."
+I wanted to show to you this."

 Sunset sat down, her eyes rounded up.
 The Sword looked more like a [i]tree branch[/i] than a blade.
 Crooked and obscenely massive, shimmering with inner light, and covered with glistening embossed arcane symbols and engravings, the beautiful thing had no right to exist.
 "This is ridiculous," Sunset said, puzzled.